-If Then The following outage s are submitted for approval: Outage priority will be as follows: Outage A: Opportunity outage submitted three days ahead of the planned start time 1.
-Outage B Outage B: Urgent outage submitted five days ahead of the planned start time 2.
-Outage C 3.
+If Then The following outages are submitted for approval: Outage priority will be as follows: Outage A: Opportunity outage submitted three days ahead of the planned start time 1.
+Outage B Outage B: Urgent outage submitted five days ahead of the 2.
+Outage C planned start time 3.
 Outage E Outage C: Planned outage submitted for the Weekly Advance Approval process 4.
 Outage D Outage D: Opportunity outage submitted five days ahead of the planned start time 5.
 Outage A Outage E: Planned outage submitted for the 3-Day Advance Approval process